whatifif/handgesture/draft-h/README.md

 ML( Machine Learning ) can recognise our gesture and control the computer as we intented by gesture remotely.
 We will feel like a magician.
 And by moving our body to control the computer, we can avoid sitting still and getting a health problem.
 Moreover we can play a game with much more immersive experience by moving our hands, heads and body.

 To replace a keyboard and mouse, we have to devise many subtle gestures and these gestures have to be easy one for people to learn easily like a standard keyboard and mouse.
-It may be annoying if we have to learn different gestures to control different device in future.
+It may be annoying if we have to learn different gestures to control different devices in future.

 We suggest a standard virtual keyboard and standard virtual mouse like following.
 The goal of this project is to search a possibility of using these subtle gestures to control a computer upto the level to replace a keyboard and mouse completely.